kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 ##### Concatenating Bits

 We can combine strings of bits into longer strings of bits.
-To concatenate two Bits, use the following notation:
+To concatenate two Bits, use curly braces `{ }`, as in the following notation:

 ```bluespec
 Bit#(2) a = 2'b11;